 Non-sanded tile grout.
 Yup.
 Powdered Grout.

-So you pretty much mix 2 tablespoons non-sanded grout with 1 cup of acrylic paint (ANY colour!).
-And voila!
+Just mix 2 tablespoons non-sanded grout with 1 cup of acrylic paint (ANY colour!)